Your Learning Portfolio

 "The resident shall use a learning portfolio or equivalent to facilitate self-assessment and provide evidence of skill development over the course of the program.
 The learning portfolio should include preceptor assessments, monthly reports, quarterly or other summative assessments, self-assessments, career objectives, clinical activities during the rotations, awards, projects, and other documentation relating to a resident’s progress throughout the duration of the residency program."

-- Your personal learning objectives for the program and for your individual rotations
+Your personal learning objectives for the overall residency program and for your individual rotations

 Your reflections on your learning experiences and how they have shaped your practice